edween69/dnd-dungeon-master/README.md

-# TTRPG Game
+# TTRPG Game  _(formerly **dnd-dungeon-master**)_
-_(formerly **dnd-dungeon-master**)_

 A small turn-based TTRPG prototype built with C++, raylib, and raygui.
 For this **milestone**, the project is split into two separate prototypes: **a GUI prototype (main menu + character select + basic combat screen)** and a **console combat engine prototype** that runs entirely in the terminal and focuses on turn-based logic and damage resolution.
 Both prototypes load character stats from a CSV file and use the same character/stat system; once they are each finalized, the combat engine will be fully integrated into the GUI version so that all combat logic is driven by the same underlying system.

 ---
-## How to Run (Very Important)
+## How to Build and Run (Very Important)

 As aforesaid, there are two separate prototype submissions for this milestone.
 To run either one, you must first have **raylib** installed on your system.
 Please refer to the [raylib installation guide](https://raylib.com/) for your specific device if you are having issues with following these steps.

 On Windows, go to raylib's [Windows installation instructions](https://raylib.com/) and download the windows installer.
-Follow the steps in the installer to set up raylib on your system.
+Follow the steps in the installer to set up raylib on your system

 On Linux, you can install raylib using your package manager.
 For example, on Ubuntu, you can run: